You may be one of those people for whom summer is far too short!

 Mercola Healthy Skin Aloe Vera contains Cucumber, Green Tea Extracts, and 100% pure Aloe Vera Gel to soothe and moisturize your skin.

-My Aloe Vera is chemical-free and is even ideal as a daily moisturizer, hair-styling and shaving gel!
+My Aloe Vera is even ideal as a daily moisturizer, hair-styling and shaving gel!

 But read on, because sunburn isn't the only potential hazard of summer…

 Carefree Outdoor Living Without the Mosquitoes – or the Poisons!